secure-systems-lab/securesystemslib/README.md

 # securesystemslib
-Crypto and general-purpose Python modules for NYU's Secure System Lab's projects
+Cryptography and general-purpose Python modules for Secure System Lab projects at NYU